Earth-Intelligence-Lab/LocalizedWeather/README.md

 - Shapefile of the Northeastern United States (NE-US, extracted from [NWS](https://www.weather.gov/gis/USStates))
 - Shapefile containing the location and number of observations (2019-2023) of the MADIS stations in NE-US
 - Processed hourly averaged [MADIS](https://madis.ncep.noaa.gov/) data for the NE-US (2019-2023)
-- [ERA5](https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation) data for the NE-US (2019-2023), gridded and interpolated
+- [ERA5](https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation) re-analysis data for the NE-US (2019-2023), gridded and interpolated
-- HRRR tbd
+- [HRRR](https://rapidrefresh.noaa.gov/hrrr/) analysis and forecast data for the NE-US (2019-2023), gridded and interpolated

 For MADIS, ERA5 and HRRR, the following variables are available:
 - u and v component of wind vector at 10 meters above ground